-We know them as simply "geraniums".
+"Most people know them as simply "geraniums", those red, pink or white flowering plants with thick pleated leaves that look so good in pots and window boxes.
 They are one of the most popular container plants, yet they are not really geraniums at all.
 Botanically they are Pelargonium.
 How's that for a mouthful?
-There are true geraniums, the perennial cransbills, but they look little like the annul plants we commonly call geraniums.
+There are true geraniums, the perennial cranesbills, but they look little like the annual plants we commonly call geraniums.

 Zonal geraniums were discovered in South Africa and if you have a similar, tropical climate, you can grow them as perennials.
 Along with zonal geraniums, there are 3 more commonly grown types of Pelargonium: